Warning ImageA Severe Weather Warning and Watch has been issued!

 Area: Tasman District northwest of Motueka

-Forecast: Expect 250 to 350 mm of rain, but possibly as much as 400 mm about the ranges.
+Forecast: Expect 400 to 500 mm of rain, but possibly as much as 600 mm about some peaks.

 Low chance of upgrading to a Red Warning.